cosmos/interchain-security/docs/docs/adrs/adr-007-pause-unbonding-on-eqv-prop.md

 `AfterProposalVotingPeriodEnded`.

-If the hook is triggered with an equivocation proposal, then for each equivocation, unpause all unbonding operations of the related validator.
+If the hook is triggered with an equivocation proposal, then for each associated equivocation, the unbonding operations of the related validator that were initiated between the equivocation block time and the start of the proposal voting period must be unpaused - i.e. decrease the underlying reference counter - regardless of the proposal outcome.

 ## Consequences